Idzumikatsu/crm/infra/k8s/helm/README.md

 Available charts:

 - `schedule-app` – monolithic application with PostgreSQL, RabbitMQ and an ingress rule.
 Database migrations run as a Helm hook before each upgrade.
 The migration job waits for the database and is deleted after completion.
+Optional CronJob performs daily database backups when enabled.